 Florida 12 Hour ADI Course (Advanced Driving Course)

-The 12 Hour ADI Course is a class required by Florida drivers that have received a court order to attend an Advanced Driver Improvement class, or have had a license suspended or revoked (Non-DUI Related).
+The 12 Hour ADI Course is a class required by Florida drivers that have received a court order to attend an Advanced Driver Improvement class, or have had a license suspended or revoked for Non-DUI related citations.
 Typical reasons students need to take the 12 hour driving course include:

 - Court Ordered as part of a sentencing judgment - including an "In Person" requirement from Hillsborough, Pinellas, Orange, Osceola and Brevard Counties